Your life expectancy as an average human is 72.6 years old (assuming you’re average…and human!).

 At the end, save time to establish where you want to proceed at this point.
 Keep in mind that it might not be the right time and the next step is to stop talking for now.

 That's totally okay.

-If you asked the right questions and offered solutions that fit their needs, make sure they know you're planning to continue the conversation.
+If you asked the right questions and offer solutions that fit their needs, make sure they know you're planning to continue the conversation.
 Ask who else needs to be involved in the next meeting to advance the deal further.

 Keep In Mind: You can run a fantastic meeting and sign off to a standing ovation.
 But your prospect probably has five meetings lined up after yours.